teach-afp/www/input/lecture2.md

   - Adding new run functions.
   - Adding optimizations (e.g., by data type manipulation).

-* Most of the time you get a *mixed* between shallow and deep embedding.
+* Most of the time you get a *mix* between shallow and deep embedding.

 * In any case, **abstraction** is important!